rootiest/nvim-updater.nvim/README.md

 - Customizable **source path**, **build type** (`Debug`, `Release`, `RelWithDebInfo`), and **branch**.
-- Provides default keybindings for quick actions or lets you define your own custom keymaps.
+- Provides default keybindings for quick actions or define your own custom keymaps.
 - Integrates with **lualine** and statusline plugins via a dedicated buffer **filetype** for customization and a status component.